albavilanova/weather-data-providers-api/README.md

 # Weather Data Providers API

-This repository will be the API to retrieve information of different weather data providers using the database that was created in advance in https://github.com/albavilanova/weather-data-providers.
+This repository is the API to retrieve information of different weather data providers using the database that was created in advance in https://github.com/albavilanova/weather-data-providers.

 ## Initialization